alexisvincent/gulper/README.md

-# gulper
+# Gulper - Gulp Helper

-A Library for easily doing common gulp tasks.
+A Library to simplify common gulp tasks.